microsoft/opentelemetry-semantic-conventions/docs/gen-ai/aws-bedrock.md

 **[7] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

+**[8] `gen_ai.message.id`:** For inference operations such as `chat` or `text_completion`, it SHOULD be the completion identifier returned by the GenAI system and may not be unique if multiple choices are returned.
+If message history is managed by the application, agent, or framework, it SHOULD match the identifier used by the message history management system.

-**[8] `gen_ai.response.model`:** If available.
+**[9] `gen_ai.response.model`:** If available.
 The name of the GenAI model that provided the response.
 If the model is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

-**[9] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[10] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

+**[11] `server.address`:** if available and if operation involves remote calls against GenAI service.

 ---